Foreign Language Exchange Division

 Ａ．Tempura, handmade Sushi rolls, Okonomiyaki, Miso soup, Pickled ume, etc.

-The lecturer from Senegal talked about his country on Jan.
-30.
+The lecturer from Senegal talked about his country.

 His intelligence impressed us.
 He broadened our horizons.